 - Follow Up: After submitting your application, stay in touch with the SSA and respond promptly to any requests for additional information.

 The agoraphobia disability check amount may vary depending on the individual’s condition.
-However, an individual may get $3,627 for SSDI and $914 for SSI benefits every month in 2023.
+However, an individual may get $3,627 for Social Security Disability Insurance and $914 for Supplemental Security Income benefits for agoraphobia every month in 2023.
 The average amount may be nearly $1232 for mental disorders.